lmaccagnan/lmaccagnan.github.io/weeklyupdates.md

 Next week, I plan to expand my outreach efforts to schedule and conduct more interviews.

 I don’t have any blockers at this time.
 Now that I have greater clarity on my interview protocol and desired outcomes, I feel confident that my process is on track.

+### Week 10:
+Last week, I reached out to several people to conduct interviews.
+I found it easier to connect with individuals I had some prior interaction with—even if it was just a brief meeting—than to reach out to complete strangers.
+While searching for potential connections on LinkedIn, I noticed that many people have their contact information hidden unless they are within my network.

+So far, I have used LinkedIn messages to reach out and am awaiting several responses.
+To expand my outreach, I plan to use Hunter.io to find email addresses and connect with people directly via email.

+Next week, I will continue reaching out and conducting interviews.

+I do not have any unexpected blockers at this time.
+I anticipated that scheduling interviews might be challenging, but with spring break next week, I believe the additional flexibility will help mitigate delays in getting responses.